lsst-dm/dmtn-037/index.rst

    :name: fig-sim_template_diff

    Image difference of the simulated image :numref:`fig-sim_image` with its template from :numref:`fig-sim_template`.
+   The image difference is taken as a direct pixel subtraction, rather than an Alard & Lupton or ZOGY style subtraction.
+   While those more sophisticated styles of subtraction are used in production, here the emphasis is on comparing the raw differences, before PSF matching or other corrections.

 .. figure:: /_static/simulations/simulated_image_108_112_difference.png
    :name: fig-sim_image_diff

    Image difference of :numref:`fig-sim_image` with another simulation of the same field 10 degrees closer to zenith (airmass 1.22).
+   As in :numref:`fig-sim_template_diff` above, this image difference is a direct pixel subtraction and not an Alard & Lupton or ZOGY style subtraction.

 Dipole mitigation
 ^^^^^^^^^^^^^^^^^^